 Kriya pranayama offers several benefits.
 First, it teaches us the proper way to breathe through slow, deep breathing.
 It can help increase your lung capacity, reduce toxins in the body, aid digestion, improve metabolism, calm and soothe the nervous system, reduce stress, and a host of other things that will improve the quality of your life.

 Kriya Yoga focuses on the reciprocal relationship between breath and mind.
 The belief is that breath control is self-control.
-In the practice we're sharing with you today, we'll start with a simple pranayama preparation before moving into specific pranayama techniques.
+In the practice of this Kriya yoga technique we're sharing with you today, we'll start with a simple pranayama preparation before moving into specific kriya pranayama techniques.
 While we finish this practice with a 30-minute Pranic Energization Technique, we won't be including that in this article.
-Feel free to sign up for a free trial of myYogaTeacher to participate in the complete class.

 Sit in a meditative posture—Padmasana (Lotus Pose), Siddhasana (Perfect Pose), Vajrasana (Thunderbolt Pose), etc.—keeping your head, neck, and spine in line.
 Shoulders are relaxed and rolled back and down.
 Place your palms on your knees or your thighs.
 Draw your chin in towards your chest slightly, and gaze down at the floor.